Patrick Moravec avatar

 Manage plugins and themes

 Plugin and theme installations can also be easily managed with WP-CLI.
 The syntax, i.e. the structure of the command, follows the same pattern.
-Once you have internalized it, it is very easy to install, activate/deactivate, update or completely delete plugins or themes.
+Once you have internalised it, it is very easy to install, activate/deactivate, update or completely delete plugins or themes.

 Create dummy data